-Some times you will see the error message "Bottom cover removed" and wither you forgot to put it on, or it's not properly mounted.
+Sometimes you will see the error message "Bottom cover removed" and you have to find whether you forgot to put it on, or it's not properly mounted.

 The camera would work perfectly fine without the bottom plate, except Leica made this contact that prevents it from working without it.
-Should you find yourself on a mountain top and you lost the bottom plate, you'll have to find a way to keep this small contact pressed to keep using the camera.
-A piece of chewing gum or similar.
+Should you find yourself on a mountain top and you have lost the bottom plate, you'll have to find a way to keep this small contact depressed to keep using the camera.
+A piece of chewing gum or something similar will suffice.

 A hole in the bottom

 The hole you see in the bottom is to make space for the tripod mount that sits on the bottom plate (to the right in this picture).

 In the later Leica M 240 the tripod mount sits on the actual camera body and there is a hole through the bottom plate instead (more stability as the camera and not just the bottom plate is attached to the tripod).

 The tripod socket is on the bottom of the camera, centered in the middle.